Publicis, Omnicom to merge to create advertising giant

 It is unlikely France will derail the deal despite the fact that a national champion is tying the knot with an American rival.
 Levy said the government had already expressed support for the merger.

+Martin Sorrell, WPP chief executive, said he expects more deals to follow.
+"It's an extremely bold, brave and surprising move," Sorrell said in an interview on Sunday.
+"Further consolidation of our industry is inevitable."

-(Additional reporting by James Regan in Paris, Liana Baker in New York, Diane Bartz in Washington; Editing by Geert De Clercq, Jane Merriman, Ed Tobin and Chris Gallagher)
+(Additional reporting by Nicola Leske in New York; Editing by Geert De Clercq and Jane Merriman)